Authentication Web

 If SMTP settings have been configured in the Gatekeeper Admin Tool to use your own SMTP provider instead of the Specops Default Configuration (which uses third-party providers, such as SendGrid), this section will be disabled.
 In order to use the Default Configuration and configure the email settings here, log in to the Gatekeeper Admin Tool, go to Email configuration, click Edit, and change the dropdown to Specops Default Configuration.
 Then click OK twice.

-If you would like to have enrollment-, authentication-, and user identity verification emails sent from a custom email address, you can set that here.
+If you would like to have enrollment-, authentication-, and user identity verification emails sent from a custom email address, you can configure this here.

 NOTE